-Each Friday, a whole school "Celebration" assembly will be attended by Y1- Y6 children as a means of recognising individual achievements, team achievements and as an opportunity to reinforce positive behaviour.
+Each Friday, a whole school Values Assembly will be attended by Y1- Y6 children as a means of recognising individual achievements, team achievements and as an opportunity to reinforce positive behaviour.
+Value awards will be presented to the children during the assembly.